AddielQuintero/React-next-ts-tailwind-lazyLoad/README.md

-## Fox Lazyload with React,TypeScript and Tailwind based on Platzi
+## Fox Lazyload with React, TypeScript and Tailwind based on Platzi

 See project in https://react-ts-tailwind-lazy-load-1s1d.vercel.app/